-In keeping with this, the Annual Uehiro Lectures are published as a book series by Oxford University Press and we are pleased to announce the recent publication of the latest in the series by 2015 Uehiro Lecturer, Professor Christine M. Korsgaard, 'Fellow Creatures: Our Obligations to the Other Animals' (published July 2018).
+In keeping with this, the Annual Uehiro Lectures are published as a book series by Oxford University Press and we are pleased to announce the recent publication of the latest in the series by 2014 Uehiro Lecturer, Professor Christine M. Korsgaard, 'Fellow Creatures: Our Obligations to the Other Animals' (published July 2018).

 We are very pleased to announce that the 2019 Annual Uehiro Lectures in Practical Ethics are to be delivered by Professor Elizabeth Anderson, Arthur F. Thurnau Professor and John Dewey Distinguished University Professor of Philosophy and Women's Studies in the Department of Philosophy, University of Michigan.

 The series of three public lectures will take place in Week 1 of Michaelmas Term 2019.

 Prospective title: "Can We Talk?: Political Discourse in Polarized Times"

 We are very pleased to announce details of the latest publication in the Uehiro Lecture Series: Fellow Creatures: Our Obligations to the Other Animals, by Christine M. Korsgaard (2014).

 A major intervention in animal ethics

 Eagerly awaited from one of the world's leading philosophers

 Not just a rigorous philosophical study but a work of powerful and passionate advocacy on behalf of non-human animals